 When I meet people and tell them I am a financial advisor, the first thing they always want to talk about is the stock market.
 As a lifelong student of stock market history and behavioral finance, I am always happy to engage with people on these topics.
 However, as we always remind our clients, there is so much more to financial well-being than simply how the stock market is performing.
 One area that often gets neglected is insurance planning.
 People do not enjoy imagining bad things happening to them, but it is important to be prepared for the worst by being properly insured.
 While insurance can be expensive, the cost of not being insured can be far greater.
 It is worth taking the time to evaluate your insurance needs and find the right policy, and then hope you never have to use it.
-Two types of insurance to consider as part of your overall financial plan are long-term disability insurance and long-term care insurance.
-Below are brief summaries of each to provide you with an overview.
+Below are brief summaries of long-term care vs. long-term disability insurance to provide you with an overview.
+These are two types of insurance that should be considered as part of your overall financial plan.
 For a more in-depth analysis based on your specific circumstances, we recommend you contact a financial professional.
 We are happy to help you or anyone you know with this, so please reach out.

 Long-Term Disability Insurance